MartinBrugnara/hbase_easy/README.md

 - useradd vs adduser
 - groupsadd vs addgroup

-DISCLAIMER
+DISCLAIMER:
-This script were generated from the cleaning of few bash\_history there could be errors and things that does not work!
+This scripts were generated from the cleaning of few bash\_history.
+There could be errors and things that does not work!

 NOT YET TESTED!